dwightjack/yuzu/packages/yuzu/docs/README.md

 Using just the event name will attach the listener to the component's root element.

 Event listeners are automatically removed when the component's `.destroy()` method is invoked.

+?> If the `@` referenced element is an array, the event handler will receive its index inside the array as second argument.

 #### `state` (object)